 A token's initial recipient may choose to send it to another client.
-If it does, it must append a new pair to the token's Recipients list that contains the desired recipient's public key and a signature of the token's last proof together with the desired recipient's public key.
+If it does, it must append a new pair to the token's recipients that contains the desired recipient's public key and a signature combining the token's last proof together with the desired recipient's public key.
 This is depicted in Figure 1.